biojava/biojava.github.io/_wikis/BioJava:CookBook1.7.md

 ### Protein Structure

 -   [How can I read a PDB file?](BioJava:CookBook:PDB:read "wikilink")
+-   [How can I access the atoms in a structure?](BioJava:CookBook:PDB:atoms "wikilink")
 -   [How can I mutate a
     residue?](BioJava:CookBook:PDB:mutate "wikilink")
 -   [How to calculate a structure